jtoxification/game-helpkit/README.md

 2022-12-25c - Added add'l directories for moving items into saner locations.

 2022-12-25d - Added Syntexx's cat as icon (permission granted as of 2022-12-26 01:13 UTC).

+2023-04-17a - Added registry templates for Firewall, Defender, and High Performance settings.
+Will circle back for Fullscreen Optimization before implementing these activities.

 ## To Do